Traditional Belgian Food in Brussels: 17 Must-Eats!

 The staff was very attentive and seasoned with a good sense of humor.

-It’s easy to see why Brasserie Taverne du Passage seems to be popular especially among the local population: you’re in Brussels’ city center but protected from the tourist crowds.
+It’s easy to see why Brasserie Taverne du Passage seems to be popular, especially among the local population: you’re in Brussels’ city center but are protected from the tourist crowds.

-And its warm-hearted atmosphere lets you feel like in a cozy living room.
+Its warm-hearted atmosphere lets you feel like you are in a cozy living room.

 where to try typical brussels food, long fancy set tables inside of a restaurant